Indiana's 7th congressional district: 2,500 – 10,000 people

-Election results from presidential races
+Recent election results from statewide races

-Characteristics
+History

 The current area of the 7th District is largely the same as what had been the 10th District from 1983 to 2003.
 It includes all of Center Township, now widely regarded as a Democratic stronghold due to its large African American population and gentrified middle class.

-Traditionally, the city and the district has been more competitive and much more Republican.
-In fact, for years Indianapolis was one of the most Republican metropolitan areas in the country, particularly during the years when Richard Lugar and William H. Hudnut III served as Mayor of Indianapolis.
+Traditionally, the city and the district have been more competitive and much more Republican.
+For years Indianapolis was one of the most Republican metropolitan areas in the country, particularly during the years when Richard Lugar and William H. Hudnut III served as Mayor of Indianapolis.
 However, in recent decades, much of the affluence of the city has begun to migrate to the edges of the city and outer Marion County, which has resulted in the Democratic lean.
 The southern portion of Marion County, which tilts more Republican, is not included in the district.

 The southern and eastern parts of the district include the more modest neighborhoods of the city, which is home to Amtrak's largest repair yard.
 Since the late 1990s, there has been an influx of Mexican and Hispanic workers to the district, which has further increased its Democratic leanings.
 Also, as the industrial and financial center of Indiana, the district has been strongly influenced by the politics of the unions in the past; however, their influence over the district has become increasingly marginal in recent years.

-In recent presidential contests, the district itself has given comfortable margins to Bill Clinton, Al Gore, John Kerry, Barack Obama, Hillary Clinton and Joe Biden.
-Most recently in 2020, Joe Biden won 62.9% of the vote in the 7th Congressional District.